Azure-Samples/openai-end-to-end-basic/README.md

 1. A grounded response to your question should appear on the UI.

-### 4. Deploy to Azure Machine Learning managed online endpoint
+### 4. Deploy the Prompt flow to an Azure Machine Learning managed online endpoint

 Here you'll take your tested flow and deploy it to a managed online endpoint.